 - Blackboard Ally (Faculty): Interpret Accessibility Score

-- Blackboard Ally (Student): Download Alternative Content Formats
+- Blackboard Ally (Student and Faculty): Download Alternative Content Formats

 - Blackboard Ally (Faculty): Add and Modify Headings in a Microsoft Word Document